Mrcubix/Touch-Gestures-Doc/getting_started/hold_setup_gesture.md

 :width: 100%
 ```

 You are now on the first part of the setup screen.
-Here you can configure the option for the **Tap** gesture. \
+Here you can configure the option for the **Hold** gesture. \
 The option in question for this gesture is the number of touches required to trigger the gesture.

 ```{figure} img/hold_setup_screen_options_dropdown.png